redstrate/Physis/README.md

 Feel free to submit patches to help fix bugs or add functionality.
 Filing issues is appreciated, but I do this in my free time so please don't expect professional support.

-See [CONTRIBUTING](CONTRIBUTING.md) for more information about the project.
+See [CONTRIBUTING](CONTRIBUTING.md) for more information about contributing back to the project!

 ## Credits & Thank You